 Below, RMTs will find three types of resources to help them understand and apply the CMTBC standard of practice on consent:

 Click on the links below to read detailed case studies that help RMTs understand and apply the standard of practice on consent:

 The following are some questions that have been posed to the College by RMTs about the new standard of practice on consent, and responses to those questions.

-Do existing patients need to sign a consent form?
+Do existing patients from prior to January 15, 2019 need to sign a consent form?

-No. Until the introduction of the new consent standard of practice, which takes effect on January 15, 2019, verbal or written consent to delivery of massage therapy was acceptable.
+No. Until the introduction of the new consent standard of practice, which came into effect on January 15, 2019, verbal or written consent to delivery of massage therapy was acceptable.

 Under the new standard of practice on consent, written consent (obtained through a signature on a consent form) is only required at a new patient’s initial treatment.